 According to the U.S. Department of Agriculture, one cup (152g) of dry, pearl tapioca contains (1):

-This nutrient-rich profile of tapioca is sure to benefit your health in many ways.
+So is tapioca healthy?
+Yes, this nutrient-rich profile of tapioca is sure to benefit your health in many ways.
 We explore its four major benefits in the following section.
 Keep reading.

 Health Benefits Of Tapioca